 The Kunsthalle Friart Fribourg is the central institution for contemporary art on the border between French and German-speaking Switzerland.
-Founded in 1981, it has established itself in its more than 40-years history as a significant venue to foster the production and presentation of contemporary art and current artistic practices.
-Located in the lower town of Fribourg, it presents an ongoing program of exhibitions, events, and educational formats for a broad audience.
+Founded in 1981, it has established itself in its more than 40-years history as an important venue to foster the production and presentation of contemporary art and current artistic practices.
+Located in the lower town of Fribourg, it presents a distinct program of exhibitions, events, and educational formats for a broad audience.
 The Kunsthalle acts independently and creates spaces for exchange and dialogue about contemporary art.
-It collaborates regularly with institutions and partners in the region and abroad.
+It also collaborates regularly with institutions and partners in the region and abroad.

-Located in a bilingual cultural environment, the Kunsthalle Friart Fribourg fosters an active and lively exchange between the German- and French-speaking art scenes in Switzerland.
+Located in a bilingual cultural environment, the Kunsthalle Friart Fribourg fosters an active exchange between the German- and French-speaking art scenes in Switzerland.

 You can find a selection of articles on the history of the Kunsthalle Friart Fribourg in our archive.